-If you are visiting Italy and looking for offbeat recommendations then I’d suggest you to head to Castello di Montegiove.
-Situated in the province of Montegabbione in Umbria, the castle is owned and run by Lorenzo Misciattelli and his family since four centuries.
-The 13th century castle is perched on a hill facing the stunning Apennine mountains.
+If you are visiting Italy and looking for offbeat recommendations then I’d suggest you to head to Castello di Montegiove in Montegiove, Umbria.
+The 13th castle is owned and run by Lorenzo Misciattelli and his family since 4 centuries and is perched on a hill facing the stunning Apennine mountains.

 The castle and its surroundings give the impression of being right out the pages of a medieval fantasy novel (Harry Potter for me).
 The Misciattelli family are so passionate about their estate and also produce of wine here.
 The main products are Umbrian Rosso and Orvietano Rosso.